Skip to content

 Medical practices, dental offices, mental health providers, and other healthcare organizations handling protected health information (PHI) face HIPAA Security Rule requirements including documented security monitoring and incident response capabilities.
 The HIPAA Security Rule §164.312 specifically requires "procedures to monitor log-in attempts and report discrepancies"—language that clearly anticipates continuous security monitoring rather than periodic review.

-MDR services aligned with HIPAA compliance requirements provide detailed audit logs documenting all security monitoring activities, incident response procedures showing how breaches are detected and contained, and regular security reporting that satisfies regulatory obligations during OCR audits.
 For medical practices without dedicated IT staff—a common situation for small physician offices and dental practices—MDR provides both required security capabilities and compliance documentation in a single service relationship.
+Healthcare data breach prevention requires continuous monitoring that most small practices cannot staff internally.

 Professional Services and Legal Practices